 Who Is It For?

-This program is ideal for young and older trainees who need to keep an eye on joints and tendons, even those in need of a general overhaul after a long hiatus or injury, as testified by the recovery of former Marine author Helder Gomes who used this protocol on himself, and by many more.
+It’s also ideal for those in need of a general overhaul after a long hiatus or injury, as testified by the recovery of former Marine author Helder Gomes who used this protocol on himself, and by many more.

-While useful for general fitness, go-muscle performance and readiness, Warrior Zero Bodyweight Challenge is NOT a hypertrophy, muscle building protocol.
+While beneficial for general fitness, go-muscle performance, and readiness, Warrior Zero Bodyweight Challenge is NOT a hypertrophy muscle-building protocol.

-In fact, it purposely discourages grinding reps to absolute failure, promoting a kind of grease-the-groove method instead, hinged on reprogramming the nervous system, harnessing power leaks and shooting to technical, but not complete, failure.
+It purposely discourages grinding reps to absolute failure, promoting a kind of grease-the-groove method instead, hinged on reprogramming the nervous system, harnessing power leaks, and shooting to technical, but not complete, failure.

 Warrior Zero Bodyweight Challenge Strategy